 When choosing plants for your landscape in Mt.
 Juliet, TN, it’s helpful to understand the difference between perennial and annual flowers and plants.
 Each plant type has a unique life cycle and blooming season, and your selection should be based on your landscaping goals.

-Our experts here at Master’s Landscape Design put together this guide on the differences between spring perennials and annuals, as well as some common native species you can consider for your garden.
+Our experts here at Master’s Landscape Design put together this guide on the differences between spring perennials and annuals and some common native species you can consider for your garden.

 The Differences Between Spring Perennials and Annuals